bruceyang2012/Miccai_challenge_MONUSEG/README.md

 pip install numba numexpr pygsheets oauth2client
 ```

 First, setup your model hyper-parameter config in the **monuconfig.py**.
-We support backone: resnet50/101, densenet121/169 and inception-resnetv2, please specify model in BACKBONE.
+We support backone: resnet50/101, densenet121/169 and inception-resnetv2, please set the model in BACKBONE.
 ```python
 class Config(object):
   NAME = "name your model"